scalacenter/scalajs-bundler/manual/src/ornate/reference.md

 > fastOptJS::webpack
 ~~~

+The `webpack` task returns a list of artifacts produced by the bundling process.

 ### JavaScript Dependencies {#npm-dependencies}

 To define the npm packages your project depends on, use the `npmDependencies` key: